Skip to content

 Data is everywhere

-As the number of tools used to manage and secure all of these assets snowballs, so too does complexity.
+As the number of tools used to manage and secure all assets snowballs, so too does complexity.
 Tanium data reveals that the average enterprise uses 43 IT operations and security tools — each of which requires IT staff training.
 The more time they spend jumping from one to the other, the less time they have to gain visibility and control of their endpoint estate, and the more chances that they’ll miss spotting a key risk or security event.

 At the same time, compliance fines are quickly increasing.
 Better to be proactive in reassessing your data protection posture now than getting caught out down the line.
 Improving the status quo doesn’t mean buying the latest whizbang solution to keep out the most sophisticated nation-state actors.
 Even they will do the bare minimum to get to your data.
 Instead, focus on getting the basics right with effective cyber hygiene, starting with vulnerability and configuration management.